topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 0077: C9              RET                         ; Done
 ; Slow printing the static texts and filling the scroll register ; with background tiles.
-; Oly used at attract mode during the intro splash.
+; Only used at attract mode during the intro splash.
 SlowPrintAndScrollRegisterUpdate:
 0078: CD 96 01        CALL    $0196               ; {code.SlowPrintScoreAverageTable}
 007B: C3 F0 06        JP      $06F0               ; {} update scroll register and fill background